 by Pooja Sahni, Jyoti Kumar (Indian Institute of Technology, Delhi, India)

-Understanding how to optimize and improve the functioning of human consciousness offers major opportunities to accelerate positive and practical responses to the sustainable living.
+Understanding how to optimize and improve the functioning of human consciousness offers major opportunities to accelerate positive and practical responses to sustainable living.

-The open air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
+The open-air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
 The Eastern approach to nature requires that we first understand how the world of nature is viewed, which is very different than that of the predominant western religions.
 The Vedic vision of unity is the basis for an ecological approach in which we need not protect nature as we would an inferior creature.
 We honor nature as our own greater life and expression.

 This research further delves into deeper issues of what drives the human consciousness, behavior and actions vis-a-vis environment.
 Once this strong link is understood and established interaction with natural environments could potentially help in therapeutic and optimal cognitive functioning.